xiix0/scam/README.md

-Q:	How many Harvard MBA's does it take to screw in a light bulb?
+Q:	How many IBM 370's does it take to execute a job?
-A:	Just one.
-He grasps it firmly and the universe revolves around him.
+A:	Four, three to hold it down, and one to rip its head off.